An Origin Story: Our Mascot, Sparky the Dragon

 The connection to the school is understandable when you get to know Sparky.
 A scholar, with more questions than answers, Sparky pursues sciences, mathematics, languages, and the arts with playfulness and curiosity.
 Sparky is a friend to all.
 On the athletics field, Sparky is a fierce competitor.
 But, most importantly, Sparky works hard, plays fair, and is a team player.
 The exact qualities that exemplify all our ISDenver learners, too.

 Could Sparky have been attracted by ISDenver’s generous spirit of Community Giving?
-Is Community Giving calling out for him to stay?
-We do know this--that Community Giving dollars are helping to protect Sparky: since he is so in demand with appearances at athletic games, school-wide events and even ribbon-cutting ceremonies for all our exciting upcoming projects, Sparky has been sent on a little trip to be outfitted with a special hard hat.
-The very next time we have a Sparky sighting he will be safe from harm wearing his spiffy new hat!
+Is Community Giving calling out for them to stay?
+We do know this--that Community Giving dollars are helping to protect Sparky: since they are so in demand with appearances at athletic games, school-wide events, and even ribbon-cutting ceremonies for all our exciting upcoming projects, Sparky has been sent on a little trip to be outfitted with a special hard hat.
+The very next time we have a Sparky sighting they will be safe from harm wearing their spiffy new hat!